-The net asset value per Share of each Sub-Fund is typically determined on
+The net asset value per Share of each Sub-Fund is typically determined on each day which is a Business Day in Luxembourg.

 4. The Shares

 - 1. Subscription for Shares

 - 2. Class Description, Eligibility for Shares, Minimum Subscription and Holding Amounts

 - 3. Conversion of Shares

 - 4. Redemption of Shares

 - 5. Transfer of Shares

 - 6. Dividend Policy

 - 7. Late Trading and Market Timing

 - 8. Investors Rights